jahid-razan/Dashboards/README.md

 The Conceptual ERD is a good starting point to understand the relationship between products table and other associated information related to products:

    • Every product has a manufacturer and belong to a category.

-   • Product can have one default supplier, no default supplier (in this case purchased from multiple suppliers)
+   • Product can have one default supplier, no default supplier (in this case purchased from multiple suppliers).

-   • Every product have multiple classifications
+   • Every product have multiple classifications.

-   • Some products are parent products and have child items
+   • Some products are parent products and have child items.

    • Some product has the label new (new products).

    • Every product with a sellable stock has a product history.

 ![](conceptual_ERD.PNG)